DimYun/DSpectra/README.md

   * differential algorithm;
   * "Zero Area" algorithm.
 * Classification with linear (with gradient descent and L1 and L2 regularization) and nonlinear (Random Forest) classifiers.
+* Regression with linear algorithms (with gradient descent and L1 and L2 regularization).

 **Using the program.**